Optimizing Retrieval for RAG via Reinforcement Learning: Methodology

 \subsection{On-Policy Retrieval}

 In this step, given a query $q$, we use the on-policy retriever to retrieve the top-$k$ relevant documents.
 The main challenge in this stage concerns the retrieval index.

-\textbf{Challenge of Index Staleness.} As is well known, the retrieval index is typically the embedding of the datastore, denoted as $E_{\theta}(\mathcal{D})$.
-During training, as the \ir parameters update from $\theta \rightarrow \theta'$, the index must be updated accordingly, from $E_{\theta}(\mathcal{D}) \rightarrow E_{\theta'}(\mathcal{D})$, where $|\mathcal{D}| \gg 1$.
-Otherwise, the index becomes stale, leading to mismatches between the query and document embeddings.
-However, frequently re-embedding a large datastore is computationally expensive and often unaffordable in practice.
-Fundamentally, this challenge stems from the coupling between retrieval index and model parameters $\theta$.
+\textbf{Challenge of Index Staleness.} As is well known, a bi-encoder retriever consists of a query encoder $E_{\theta}^{Q}$ and a document encoder $E_{\theta}^{D}$.
+During training, as the parameters update from $\theta \rightarrow \theta'$, query embeddings can be computed on the fly using the updated encoder $E_{\theta'}^{Q}$, since the number of queries is limited to the batch size.
+In contrast, the document datastore typically contains billions or even trillions of documents (i.e., $|\mathcal{D}| \gg 1$), making it impractical to recompute document embeddings with the updated encoder $E_{\theta'}^{D}$.
+As a result, the index $E_{\theta}^{D}(D)$ becomes stale as training progresses $\theta \rightarrow \theta'$.
+Fundamentally, this challenge stems from the coupling between index and parameters $\theta$.

 \textbf{Prior solutions} alleviate index staleness by periodically rebuilding the index~\cite{guu2020retrieval, shi2023replug} or freezing the document encoder during training~\cite{lin2023ra, izacard2023atlas}.
 While shorter re-index intervals are observed to yield better results~\cite{xiong2020approximate}, longer intervals are often chosen to reduce re-indexing costs.
 Although these strategies alleviate index staleness to some extent, residual staleness remains and ultimately limits the effectiveness of retriever training.